 I woke up feeling great after sleeping the entire day yesterday.
 Happy and healthy again on the road.

 No left over effects of the food poisoning.
 Weather is fantastic today and we walked about 20 km to a really nice albergue.
 Colin decided it was worth looking at reviews after our last couple of albergues and it has paid off.
 We ended up in this one called albergue la Morena.
 Beautiful, well kept and welcoming.
 They have several room types and we opted for the dormitory bunk beds for €10 each.
 When we got upstairs we saw Marzia.
 A very nice surprise.
 She and I are the only women here and share the very beautiful bathroom.
-There are only a few other men probably a total of 6 ppl.
+There are only a few other men, probably a total of 6 people.
 It is a bit strange since we saw so many people walking today.
 The path was very busy.
 I have a picture attached so you can see who is ahead of us.
 There were just as many behind.

 At the albergue there are several others here who have opted for private rooms, including the older Dutch couple; Jan and Katharine.
 I am glad to see them again.
 They say Yogi is about a day behind us.